There are 5 basic platforms used to bring forwards into an attacking phase play.

 this is where the forwards slot into the backline nearest where they got up from the previous phase.

-Great on a blindside when they can contribute a quick catch pass, terrible on an openside when they crowd out and slow down the backs.
+Great on a blindside where they can contribute a quick catch pass, terrible on an openside where they crowd out and slow down the backs.

 Far better in my opinion for them to get in front of the backs and hit a punch/decoy option.